 Meanwhile, a new KENWOOD TOWNE CENTRE competitor was being built in two stages.
 The first, ROOKWOOD PAVILION {4.9 miles southwest, in Norwood}, was open-air in format, middle-market in orientation and was completed in 1994.
 ROOKWOOD COMMONS, a more upscale counterpart built adjacent to the PAVILION, was dedicated in the year 2000.

 With all renovation and expansion complete, KENWOOD TOWNE CENTRE spanned approximately 1,161,500 leasable square feet.
-It was now Greater Cincinnati's third-largest shopping mall; following FOREST FAIR MALL (with 1,436,000 square feet) and TRI-COUNTY MALL (with 1,349,000 square feet).
+It was now Greater Cincinnati's third-largest shopping mall; this following FOREST FAIR MALL (with 1,436,000 square feet) and TRI-COUNTY MALL (with 1,349,000 square feet).

 Brookfield Property Partners, based in Hamilton, Bermuda, acquired a share of General Growth Properties in 2016.
 In August 2018, Brookfield established 100 percent ownership of the corporation.
 Hence, KENWOOD TOWNE CENTER became part of the Brookfield retail center portfolio.